HopLee6/SSPVS-PyTorch/README.md

 $ sh main.sh CFG_File
 ```

-Example for training the model on TVSum in the canonical setting:
+Example for training the model on SumMe in the augmented setting:

 ```
 $ sh main.sh cfgs/sm_a.yaml